aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_CDK_Deployment_Manual.md

-## GitHub Repository: Prototype Deployment Guide
+## GitHub Repository: Deployment Guide
 Welcome to the GitHub repository for our prototype project.
 This guide provides comprehensive instructions for deploying the prototype, setting up a deployment environment, and integrating AWS services to facilitate the deployment and operational processes.